Tutorial: Circuit-based Electromagnetic Transient Simulation: Introduction

-Furthermore, this document uses modified nodal analysis (MNA) to encapsulate network physics.
-Alternate approaches like Tree Link Analysis (TLA) and Sparse Tableau Analysis (STA) \cite{circuit_simulation_pileggi} exist but are not covered in this document.
+Furthermore, this document uses modified nodal analysis (MNA) and sometimes loop analysis to encapsulate network physics.
+Other alternate approaches like Tree Link Analysis (TLA) and Sparse Tableau Analysis (STA) \cite{circuit_simulation_pileggi} exist but are not covered in this document.
 In naive nodal analysis, the currents at each node are summed to zero (i.e., Kirchhoff's current law) to satisfy network physics.
 However, the method fails when the network includes voltage sources, as the current through the voltage source is not implicitly known.
 Therefore, to include voltage sources, the modified version adds one additional constraint per voltage source to the set of nodal equations.
 These additional constraints give us the currents through the voltage sources as new variables.
-The term \textit{modified} in MNA is to refer to this fact.
-Finally, the readers must note that anytime in this document when they come across the following terms: system matrix, $Y$ matrix, solution matrix, or simple nodal matrix, these all refer to the same thing: a set of MNA equations for the linearized network that is being evaluated at a given time-step \textit{t}.
+The term \textit{modified} in MNA refers to this modification.
+Finally, the readers must note that anytime in this document when they come across the following terms: system matrix, $Y$ matrix, solution matrix, or simple nodal matrix, these all refer to the same thing: a set of nodal or loop equations (or sometimes a mix) for the linearized network that is being evaluated at a given time-step \textit{t}.